grafluxe/to.sh/README.md

     to [<tag> | <options>]
       'cd' into a directory that you want add to the route list and run the 'to --add' command.
       Once added, run 'to <tag>' to 'cd' into that directory from wherever you are.
-The 'tag' param closely matches the directory name you added to the route list (see normalization patterns below).
-To see all available routes, run the 'to --list' command.
+The 'tag' param matches the directory name you added to the route list (with spaces converted to underscores).
+To update the tag name or see available routes, see use the options below.

-      Example: cd path/to/myapp; to --add; cd ~; to myapp
+      Example 1: cd path/to/myapp; to --add; cd ~; to myapp;

-  TAG NORMALIZATION
-    Tag normalization happens when directory names have space, dash, and capital letters.
-Tags are always lowercase and spaceless words.

-    Sample 1: directory name "myapp" is tagged as "myapp" Sample 2: directory name "My App" is tagged as "my_app" Sample 3: directory name "myApp" is tagged as "my_app"
+      Example 2: cd "path/to/my app"; to --add; cd ~; to my_app;

   OPTIONS
     --add [<-v>]
       Adds your current working directory to the route list (with a tag matching your directory name).
 Use the optional '-v' parameter for a more verbose message.

-    --rm [<-v>]
+    --remove [<-v>]
       Removes your current working directory from the route list (if it exists).
 Use the optional '-v' parameter for a more verbose message.

     --list [<-v>]
       Lists your available routes.
 Use the optional '-v' parameter for a more verbose message.

+    --retag <tag>
+      Updates your tag name.

     --help
       Opens the help page.